rsnapshot/rsnapshot/README.md

     link_dest parameter in the rsnapshot.conf file.

-    If you are running Linux but do not have the problem above, you should enable the cmd_cp parameter in rsnapshot.conf (especially if you do not have link_dest enabled).
+    If you are running Linux but do not have the problem above, you should enable the `cmd_cp` parameter in rsnapshot.conf (especially if you do not have link_dest enabled).

-    Be advised that currently link_dest doesn't do well with unavailable hosts.
+    Be advised that currently `link_dest` doesn't do well with unavailable hosts.
-    Specifically, if a remote host is unavailable using link_dest, there will be no latest backup of that machine, and a full re-sync will be required when it becomes available.
+    Specifically, if a remote host is unavailable using `link_dest`, there will be no latest backup of that machine, and a full re-sync will be required when it becomes available.
 Using the other methods, the last good snapshot will be preserved, preventing the need for a re-sync.
 We hope to streamline